bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	 - Model definition
 	 - Data access objects

-Layer intergrity must be preserved.
+Layer integrity must be preserved.
 Dependency is top down and sequential.
 This means that the UI layer should not depend directly on the data layer as there is a business logic layer in-between and the data layer cannot depend on any layer as it is the bottom-most layer.

 ### Extensions
 Extensions are specialised modules.
 They must represent a set of functionality; whether business, system or infrastructure.
 In line with the layered architecture as describe above, the following are the expected extensions and their content: